michael-spengler/klopapier.exchange/README.md

 # Toiletpaper Trading Platform

 ## Goal of this project
-Education around browserwallets (e.g. metamask / brave.com), currencies & decentralization.
+The [klopapier.exchange](https://klopapier.exchange) can be seen as a playful education and exploration game around browserwallets (e.g. metamask / brave.com), currencies & decentralization.

 ## Smart Contracts